Request more information

-The Homes (Fitness for Human Habitation) Act progresses to applying to all periodic tenancies from March 2020.
+The Homes (Fitness for Human Habitation) Act applies to all periodically rented properties.
 The act is designed to ensure all rented accommodation is of a good standard, giving tenants means of redress against landlords who neglect responsibility and provide substandard property.
+This is now a concern for some landlords who need to demonstrate that they are taking steps to redress and damp in a tenant’s house.

 The act sets out a number of criteria which may be looked at by a court when deciding if a property is fit for habitation.
 Out of the main 9 criteria listed 2 of them relate directly to damp and mould.